 Uniformed Services Family Health Plan (USFHP)

 USFHP is a Department of Defense-sponsored health plan through TRICARE, serving eligible military families, for which Tufts Health Plan provides administrative services.
 Providers rendering services to USFHP members are subject to TRICARE reimbursement policies and regulations.
 For information on TRICARE’s reimbursement policies and regulations, refer to the TRICARE Manuals Online.
+(Note: Providers should reference the 2008 editions)

 For additional information regarding policies and procedures, including claims submission and appeals, refer to the USFHP Provider Manual.